Skip to main content

 The simplified furniture

-Make a non-watertight model watertight
+Make a non-watertight geometry watertight

 Using SketchUp

-Fetching the model in Sketchup -UI UI
+Fetching the geometry in Sketchup -UI UI

-Re-uploading the model from Sketchup - UI
+Re-uploading the geometry from Sketchup - UI

 Using the downloaded source model